Greatest Musicians Who Smoke Weed

 Island babe Rihanna has never shied away from her love of the green herb.
 Seriously, this chick loves to smoke weed.
 A few years ago paparazzi photos of RiRi smoking a blunt surfaced to the surprise of absolutely no one, since if you follow her on Instagram, you can see hundreds of pictures of her and her friends lighting up.
 This good girl gone bad is even rumored to be releasing her own weed brand, aptly named "MaRihanna".

-Country legend Willie Nelson is one of the most influential marijuana advocates in all of entertainment today.
+Country legend Willie Nelson is one of the most influential marijuana and hemp advocates in all of entertainment today.
 While he has contributed greatly to the world of country music, he has done just as much for the cannabis community.
 Nelson is a major liberal activist who co-chairs NORML, a non-profit organization aimed at legalizing marijuana for non-medical use.
 Willie also has a strain of marijuana named after him, a sativa that uplifts as much as his music.
 Nelson is also contributing to the marijuana movement with his own weed company, Willie's Reserve.

 When Snoop Dogg tells you to "smoke weed everyday," you do it, damnit.
 Since Snoop Dogg first released music in 1992, fans everywhere have been lighting up to his beats.
 He's infamous for lighting up a blunt and smoking in almost every single video he is in.
 You couldn't have a list of musicians who smoke weed without this titan.
 Snoop loves weed so much, he's turned it into a revenue source.
 More than just a musician, Snoop Dogg has invested in all types weed-flavored media, including a website, a TV show, a book (made out of rolling papers no less) and even his own brand of the herb itself, Leafs By Snoop.
 As far as we're concerned Snoop can do no wrong—except for that whole "Snoop Lion" thing.
 Stick with what works, dude.